nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-03/lab/README.md

 # LAB: Async

-The javascript V8 engine is great at doing things "asynchronously" ... as a coder, you'll need to work in this lab to step out of the iterative coding mindset and use promises and `async`/`await` to read a file.
+The javascript V8 engine is great at doing things "asynchronously".
+As a coder, you'll need to work in this lab to step out of the iterative coding mindset and use promises and `async`/`await` to read a file.
 You'll also need to convert buffers into text into objects and back again.

 ## Requirements
 **Starter Code: `starter-code/`**